Learn Portuguese with Movies: 13 Fantastic Movie Recommendations (Plus Study Tips and Tools)

 Finnish director Mika Kaurismäki goes on a musical journey across Brazil, the country he considers his second home.
 The documentary, which received the English title “The Sounds of Brazil,” taps into the diversity and uniqueness of each region’s musical styles—from the renowned genres like samba and bossa nova to the hidden treasures that are mostly unknown to the masses.

-The 1937 Disney classic is a great choice because it ticks the “something familiar” box, has dubs in both Portuguese dialects and you can even find the the soundtrack on iTunes.
-Watch the full European Portuguese version here and get a sneak preview of the Brazilian Portuguese opening sequence here.
+The 1937 Disney classic is a great choice because it ticks the “something familiar” box, has dubs in both Portuguese dialects and you can even find the soundtrack on iTunes.
+This is actually a major film in the history of cinema because it was the first full-length animated film—and it helped launched Walt Disney to fame!

 This classic musical from Portugal, with a title that roughly translates as “The Radio Girl,” tells the story of two rival shopkeepers and their children who are madly in love.
 As one of the shopkeepers decides to pursue his dream of creating his own radio station, he relies on the musical talents of his daughter and son-in-law to fulfill his vision.